Diamonds (1975 film): Plot

-Charles Hodgson is a British aristocrat who decides to become a thief as a way of getting at his twin brother, Earl, a security expert who has built a supposedly impregnable vault in Tel Aviv, which holds a cache of diamonds.
-For the caper, Charles enlists Archie, a heist expert, and Sally.
-He also becomes acquainted with an American woman, Zelda Shapiro, who is in Israel looking for a new husband.
+Charles Hodgson (Shaw) is a British aristocrat who decides to become a thief as a way of getting at his twin brother, Earl (Shaw), a security expert who has built a supposedly impregnable vault in Tel Aviv, which holds a cache of diamonds.
+For the caper, Charles enlists Archie (Roundtree), a heist expert, and Sally.
+He also becomes acquainted with an American woman, Zelda Shapiro (Winters), who is in Israel looking for a new husband.